About Us

 Staff & Board

-Alexis Molinari, Market Manager (she/her)
+Alexis Molinari, Market Director (she/her)

 The dreamy-green Pacific Northwest called my name in 2017, and I’ve been enchanted by the Valley ever since.
 I have a deep appreciation for when food meets art, through experimental cuisines that reflect the traditional gastronomic culture and agricultural biodiversity of different places!
 I believe raising awareness around food inequality, the importance of supporting local agriculture, and building a strong community and local food systems are key steps in thriving in a sustainable future.
-As the Market Manager, I feel lucky and proud to be able to work with every member of this organization, and I am eager to continue learning how to best support our community.
+As the Market Director, I feel lucky and proud to be able to work with every member of this organization, and I am eager to continue learning how to best support our community.
 When not working you can find me eating snacks, telling jokes, dancing with friends, reading comics, or playing Dungeons&Dragons!
 (Hablo español)

 Email Alexis: alexis@lanecountyfarmersmarket.org

-Orion Lawrenz, Assistant Site Manager (they/she/he)
+Orion Lawrenz, Program and Marketing Manager (they/she/he)

 Advocate for sustainability, environmental justice, and cybernetic advancements.
 Originally assembled in Phoenix, Arizona, I was drawn to the natural beauty that is present everywhere in Eugene, and especially to the sense of community that is so integral in every facet of the farmers market.
 I recently graduated from UO with a degree in environmental studies and sustainable business.
 I love to use my position as a pathway to learn about different perspectives and cultures through both conversation and food.
 When not working, I spend my time cooking, playing video and table games, moshing at concerts, and reviewing cyberpunk media!